We caught up with one of the new Trans Programme Assistants, Zane Robinson, to hear about his story!

 Can you introduce yourself and share a bit about your story?

 I’m Zane, I use he/him pronouns and I am agender.
-I am one of the Trans Programme Assistants at the LGBT Foundation.
+I am one the Trans Programme Coordinator at LGBT Foundation.
 I realised I was trans when I was 15, a few months after hearing the term ‘transgender’ for the first time.
 I’m from Cheshire, and at the time, LGB felt like it was non-existent there, never mind trans presence!
 I didn’t come out until I was 17, and then I came out as a trans man.
 It took another few years before I decided that “agender” was more fitting to my experience of gender, or lack thereof.

 How did you find out about LGBT Foundation?